Collegeville, Pennsylvania: Education

+Primary and secondary education

+Public

 The borough of Collegeville is served by the Perkiomen Valley School District.
 Some nearby areas outside of the borough limits are served by Methacton School District and Spring-Ford Area School District.

+Private

 There is also one private parochial school, Holy Cross Regional Catholic School, which serves grades K-8.
 Holy Cross was formed in 2012 by the merger of St. Eleanor in Collegeville and Sacred Heart in Royersford.
 Pope John Paul II High School in Royersford is the area Catholic high school.
+Both are administered by the Archdiocese of Philadelphia.

+Post-secondary education

-The borough is also home to Ursinus College.
+The borough is also home to Ursinus College, established in 1869.
 Montgomery County Community College, with campuses in Blue Bell and Pottstown, provides community college services to Collegeville residents.

+Library system and community education

 The Montgomery County Library & Information Network Consortium (MCLINC) operates area bookmobiles, and physical libraries serving the Collegeville area including the Perkiomen Valley Library at Schwenksville, the Lower Providence Community Library in Eagleville, the Royersford Free Public Library, the Norristown public library, and the Phoenixville Public Library of the Chester County Library System.

+Defunct institutions

+Several other now-defunct primary, secondary, and post-secondary educational institutions were also located in Collegeville, all of which predate the founding of Ursinus College and the incorporation of Collegeville as a borough.

+Todd’s School was founded in 1832 as the area’s primary and secondary school.
+It was known Freeland Public School from 1844 to 1874.
+The Freeland Seminary of Perkiomen Bridge, a post-secondary institution, was established in 1848.
+It and its land were purchased and turned into Ursinus College in 1869.
+Ursinus College also later came into possession of the building that was once Freeland Public School; that building is now known as Isenberg Hall, a residence hall located in the southwest corner of Ursinus's main campus.

+Pennsylvania Female College, a post-secondary educational institution, was established in 1851 and closed in 1880.